W3k01/HaKai-web/README.md

 # Django Configuration
 SECRET_KEY=your-secret-key-here
 DEBUG=True
+ALLOWED_HOSTS=localhost,127.0.0.1

-# PostgreSQL Database Configuration (optional)
+# CORS Configuration
-DB_NAME=hakai_db
-DB_USER=postgres
-DB_PASSWORD=your_password
-DB_HOST=localhost
-DB_PORT=5432
+CORS_ALLOW_ALL_ORIGINS=False
 ```

 ## Database Configuration

-The project supports both SQLite and PostgreSQL:

-- **SQLite**: Used by default for development.
-No additional setup required.
+The project uses SQLite by default for simplicity and ease of development.
+No additional database setup is required.
-- **PostgreSQL**: Configure using environment variables for production use.

-To switch to PostgreSQL, set the `DB_NAME` environment variable.
-The application will automatically detect this and use PostgreSQL instead of SQLite.

 ## Static Files